CastleQuirm/CastleQuirm.github.io/README.md

   - It's a conscious choice to not restrict based on actual available paths, in case of things I haven't seen and general ease of use.
 - Scouting
 - Setting aside cards
+- Moments on the Path (for The Valley only)

 ## Partially Supported
+- Easier travel choices (pick a path and destination on the map, centered on where you were last!)
+  - I might try to polish this to make it more obvious what it's doing/why.
 - Reshuffling an empty deck.
   - Reshuffling works for the Challenge Deck as expected
   - Reshuffling is attempted for the Path Deck if emptied, but this assumes the same make-up as before i.e. no cards still in play/set-aside.